ThomasWaldmann/vmnlcli/README.md

 ## Installation

-- you need Python >= 3.5
+You need to have Python >= 3.5 installed.
+See https://www.python.org/ if you don't have it already.

-- on a shell, enter this to install the vmnlcli software:
+On a shell (linux terminal, windows cmd.exe), enter this to install the vmnlcli software:

     pip3 install vmnlcli         # system-wide installation, might require root/admin
     or
-    pip3 install --user vmnlcli  # install into user's home directory
+    pip3 install --user vmnlcli  # install into user's home/profile directory

 Only once, you need to find out the VMID (internal numerical identifier of velomobiel.nl for your velomobile):